A Comparison of Race and Ethnicity in COVID-19 Testing, Hospitalization, and Mortality

 Description

-Our specific aims are as follows:
+Our specific aims were:

 Sources: